Starting Point – Driving

 There may be actions in your game like steer, accelerate, and brake that require the use of certain inputs or input interactions that some players may find challenging.
 Providing alternative ways to perform these actions might simplify your game and allow more people to access it.

-For example you could allow players to use the position of a cursor to steer the vehicle, instead of direct input.
-So the vehicle would steer left proportional to how far the cursor is on the left side of the screen, and similaly steer right whilst on the right side.
-You could go a step further and apply the same method to accelerate and brake with the vertical postion of the cursor, accelerating when the cursor is in the upper area of the screen and braking whilst in the lower area.
-Supporting this method of control and allowing to be configurable, might also allow players using eye gaze devices to play on platforms where they’re supported.
+For example, you could allow players to use the position of a cursor to steer the vehicle, instead of direct input.
+So, the vehicle would steer left proportional to how far the cursor is on the left side of the screen and similarly steer right whilst on the right side.
+You could go a step further and apply the same method to accelerate and brake with the vertical position of the cursor, accelerating when the cursor is in the upper area of the screen and braking whilst in the lower area.
+Supporting this method of control and allowing it to be configurable might also allow players using eye gaze devices to play on platforms where they’re supported.

-If supporting this option for gameplay, you should also ensure other sections like menus are accessible with cursor movement and a select action.
+If supporting this option for gameplay, you should also ensure that other sections of your game like menus are accessible with just cursor movement and a select action.

 7.3 Automatic Digital Actions